chnm/crdh-jekyll/_essays/v02-12-dance-touring-and-embodied-data.md

 Looking at figures 1 and 2, we see that Dunham's patterns of travel change over these four years.
-Scholarship on Dunham tends to focus on three key cities: Paris, Port-au-Prince, and New York City, all of which appear in the top seven cities of Figure 2.
+Scholarship on Dunham tends to focus on several key cities, three of which appear in the top cities of figure 2 (Paris, Port-au-Prince, and New York City).
 However, this dataset allows us to trace the many other cities that comprise Dunham's international circulation, and to observe her increasing precarity as stay-lengths shorten from late 1952 to mid-1953.
 We also see the proportion of